imagej/imagej.github.io/_pages/plugins/automated-workflow-for-parallel-multiview-reconstruction.md

 # Logic of workflow

-We map and dispatch the workflow logic either on a single maschine or on a HPC cluster using the automated workflow engine **[Snakemake](https://bitbucket.org/johanneskoester/snakemake/wiki/Home.)**.
+We map and dispatch the workflow logic either on a single machine or on a HPC cluster using the automated workflow engine **Snakemake**.
 Within the *Snakefile* the workflow with the processing steps and the input and output rules is defined.
 Each of these steps call a Fiji *beanshell* script.
 These scripts in turn drive the processing via Fiji.

 The current workflow consists of the following steps.
 It covers the prinicipal processing for timelapse multiview SPIM processing: